be-codified/personal-presentation-site/jekyll/_posts/2015-04-15-style-guide.markdown

 This style guide will be live (as any style guide should be) and updated when needed so.

-NOTE: As I was using HTML elements e.g. title "Headings" or "Paragraph (including bold, italic, link)") in this blog post, they were specificly slighty modified for the proper display just in this post.
+NOTE: As I was using HTML elements e.g. title "Headings" or "Paragraph (including bold, italic, link)") in this blog post, they were specifically slightly modified for the proper display just in this post.

 * * *